Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 - you owe money to Creative Australia

-- your organisation receives investment through the National Performing Arts Partnership Framework
+- you receive, or are working with an organisation that receives, investment through the National Performing Arts Partnership Framework

 What can be applied for